bjarnirunarh/auctioning/README.md

 # Auctioning
-Project connected to my Master Thesis in 2016.
+Project built on my Master Thesis in 2016.

 ## How to view
 Available at Heroku: www.auctioning.heroku.com